Columbia, SC Car Wreck Lawyers

 Hiring an experienced car accident lawyer can greatly increase your chances of a successful car accident claim.

 Head-on crashes involve severe injuries, and medical bills can be extensive.
-At Chappell, Smith & Arden, our car accident lawyers in South Carolina have extensive experience working with medical experts who can estimate projected medical expenses into the future.
+At Chappell Smith & Arden, P.A.,our car accident lawyers in South Carolina have extensive experience working with medical experts who can estimate projected medical expenses into the future.
 We also have experience utilizing accident reconstruction techniques to prove negligence of the driver responsible for the accident.
 To learn more about how we can help, call us today at 803-929-3600 or contact us online.
 With six office locations throughout South Carolina, we represent injured victims throughout the state.